The Powerpuff Girls (2016 TV series): Broadcast

 The series premiered in the United States on Cartoon Network on April 4, 2016.
 It also premiered in Canada on Cartoon Network on the same day.
-The series was released across the Asia-Pacific region on April 9 and in Africa on April 30.
+The series was released across the Asia-Pacific region on April 9, in Italy on April 21, in Germany on April 23, and in Africa on April 30.
 In the United Kingdom and Ireland, it premiered on Cartoon Network on April 25 and on November 7 on CITV and aired on its sister channel Boomerang on October 17, 2016.
 In Australia, the series premiered on Cartoon Network on April 9 and additionally airs on 9Go!.
 In the Philippines, it debuted on Cartoon Network on May 2, 2016, in English.
 On free TV, after the original TV series of the same name that run from 1998 to 2005, it premiered on October 15, 2016, on 5 (now TV5 since August 15, 2020) as one of the two new Cartoon Network shows on the channel along with We Bare Bears and is dubbed in Filipino/Tagalog.
 Both shows also premiered on CNN Philippines as part of their morning block starting September 1, 2018, alongside two other shows from Cartoon Network: Ben 10 and Adventure Time.
 However, they are broadcast in Filipino dub.

 The series also premiered in the United States and Latin America on Cartoon Network's sister network, Boomerang on November 1, 2016.

 The series also premiered in the Middle East on Cartoon Network Arabic on April 29, 2016.
 It debuted in India on Cartoon Network in 2016 and 2017 and is broadcast on the country's Cartoon Network HD+.

 In mainland China, the series was aired on Haha-Toonmax TV (formerly Haha Children's Channel and Shanghai Toonmax Cartoon TV).